cloud-66-internal/help.cloud66.com/_rails/references/nginx.md

     <tr>
      <td>letsencrypt_primary_address</td>
      <td>string</td>
-     <td>The primary address used by your Let's Encrypt certificate</td>
+     <td>Sets the address of the host that "owns" the Let's Encrypt certificate.
+Can then be used with the <kbd>proxy_pass</kbd> directive to serve SSL requests via other hosts.</td>
     </tr>
     <tr>
      <td>load_balancer_address</td>